 - A few specific descriptions of the contributions your employee has brought to your organization; and

 - A strong closing statement of endorsement for your employee’s candidacy.

-Reference Letter Sample for Graduate School from a Manager
+Reference Letter Sample for Graduate School From a Manager (Text Version)

 To Whom It May Concern:

 It is my honor to recommend John Doe for matriculation into the Graduate program at Rochester Institute.
 I have had the pleasure to know and work with John for the last six years.
 He first worked with me as an undergraduate intern in the software development organization at XYZ in Syracuse, NY.

 Following his internship with me and his graduation from Rochester Institute, I was fortunate enough to keep track of John’s career so that, when the opportunity arose, I was able to recruit him to his current position here at ABCD.
 The same characteristics that convinced me to hire him away from his previous employer, B Company, are also why I am happy to provide him with an unqualified endorsement for graduate study.